In my younger years, I spent a lot of time lacking self-confidence because I didn’t want to come across as having narcissistic behavior.

 One good way to remember this idea of adding and subtracting value is that confident people give out compliments.
 Narcissists search them out and take them.

 There are people who will always mistake confidence for narcissism.
 Unless people know the real you and understand what drives you, this is unavoidable.
-Each person sees you through a different filter based on their own experiences and impressions of you, and no two filters will ever be the exact same.
+Each person sees you through a different filter based on their own experiences and impressions of you, and no two filters will ever be the same.

-At the end of the day, you have to trust your own intentions and know that you are adding something great to the world.
+Trust your own intentions and know that you are adding something great to the world.

-The truth is, none of us are great at judging our own impressions on other people.
+None of us are great at judging our own impressions on other people.

 We don’t know what we sound like or look like, so we can only gather feedback from others and adjust accordingly.
-People that judge you harshly after only a brief encounter have weaknesses of their own that they most certainly struggle with.
+People that judge you harshly after only a brief encounter have weaknesses of their own that they struggle with.

 Whether they think of you as being confident or having narcissistic behavior is out of your control.
-What you can control is making each and every person in your vicinity a part of your awesome bubble.
+What you can control is making every person in your vicinity a part of your awesome bubble.

 And even though nobody might ever tell you straight to your face, you can sleep easy at night knowing that you have added something great to the world.